Miso soup: Miso

-The amount of time taken also affects its flavor: a miso paste that has been fermented for a shorter period of time, such as a white miso, provides a lighter, sweeter flavor, while one which has been fermented for a longer period, such as a red miso, gives the miso soup a stronger, deeper one.
+The fermentation time affects the flavor: short fermentation, as for white miso, provides a lighter, sweeter flavor, while longer fermentation, as for red miso, gives the miso soup a stronger, deeper flavor.

 More than 80% of Japan's annual production of miso is used in miso soup, and 75% of all Japanese people consume miso soup at least once a day.

 Stock

-The most common dashi soup stocks for miso soup are made of niboshi (dried baby sardines), kombu (dried kelp), katsuobushi (thin shavings of dried and smoked bonito (similar to skipjack tuna)), or hoshi-shiitake (dried shiitake).
-The kombu can also be used in combination with katsuobushi or hoshi-shiitake.
-The kelp and/or shiitake dashi serve as a vegetarian soup stock.
+The most common dashi stocks for miso soup are made of niboshi (dried baby sardines), kombu (dried kelp), katsuobushi (thin shavings of fermented, dried, and smoked bonito), or hoshi-shiitake (dried shiitake).
+The kombu can also be used with katsuobushi or hoshi-shiitake.
+Kelp or shiitake dashi give a vegetarian soup stock.

-When the ingredients involve shellfish such as Asari clam (Venerupis philippinarum), Shijimi (Corbicula japonica), or Hamaguri (Meretrix lusoria) they will impart flavorings that serve the role of dashi and thus it is not necessary to prepare any stock in advance.
+When the soup includes clams such as asari, shijimi, or hamaguri, prepared dashi is often not used.

 Outside Japan, American or European style miso soup is sometimes made by dissolving miso in a Western vegetable stock.
+It can also be made with chicken broth.
 The stock might include ingredients such as negi, carrot, potato and daikon radish.
 In some versions of the dish, chicken stock, Western-style fish stock, and other non-dashi bases can even be used, but there is some debate over whether or not miso soups made using these non-traditional bases count as true miso soup.

 Other ingredients

 According to Japanese custom, ingredients are chosen to reflect the seasons and to provide contrasts of color, texture, and flavor.
 Thus negi and tofu, a strongly flavored ingredient mixed with a mildly flavored ingredient, are often combined.
 Ingredients that float, such as wakame seaweed, and ingredients that sink, such as potatoes, are also combined.
 Ingredients may include mushrooms (nameko or shiitake), potato, taro, seaweed, green laver, onion, nira, common bean, mitsuba, shrimp, fish, clams, and sliced daikon.
-Nearly any Japanese ingredient is added to some type of miso soup.
-However, typical miso soup recipes contain a small number of additional ingredients beyond dashi stock and miso.
+Almost any Japanese ingredient may be added to some type of miso soup.
+However typical miso soup recipes contain a small number of additional ingredients beyond dashi stock and miso.

-If pork is added to miso soup, it is called tonjiru, meaning "pork soup".
-Tonjiru is a soup served for dinner and lunch and is not usually eaten as breakfast soup.
+If pork is added to miso soup it is called tonjiru, meaning 'pork soup'.
+Tonjiru is a soup served for dinner and lunch and not usually eaten for breakfast.

-Hearty and robust cold weather variations may include daikon, deep-fried tofu called abura-age, potatoes, onions and dark miso varieties.
-Lighter variations are better suited for spring or summer months and made with ingredients like cabbage, seri, myoga, eggplant.
+Hearty and robust cold-weather variations may include daikon, deep-fried tofu (abura-age), potatoes, onions and dark miso.
+Lighter variations are better suited for spring and summer and made with ingredients such as cabbage, seri myoga and/or eggplant.